Masaki-Morimoto/ML-PIV/README.md

 This repository contains source codes utilized in a part of "Experimental velocity data estimation for imperfect particle images using machine learning," Phys.
 Fluids (2021).

-In this repostiry, sample codes for;
+In this repostiry, we provide sample codes for;
 1. generating artificial particle images (API) from numerical velocity data and
 2. construction of autoencoder-like convolutional neural network